 Compatibility of instruments and rolls

-All of the rolls offered for sale on this site are cut for either the 88-note standard player piano or the Duo-Art system.
-This page describes the differences so you know which ones are suitable to buy for your player piano.
+All of the rolls offered for sale here are for use either on 88-note standard player pianos or Duo-Art reproducing pianos.
+This page describes the differences so you know which ones are suitable for your player piano.

 Choose the right type of roll for your player piano …

 The 88-note standard was used by all instruments made after 1910.
 88-note rolls are truly standard, so rolls from any maker worldwide will work on any instrument.